Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Carmack Amendment Exception #2: An Act of War

-If damage results from an interaction with hostile military forces, the carrier isn’t held responsible for cargo claims.
-Although this doesn’t apply to things like organized crime, this exception can be utilized in times of war or following an act of terror.
+If cargo damage results from an interaction with hostile military forces, the carrier is not held responsible for claims.

 Carmack Amendment Exception #3: An Act or Default of Shipper